Where It Began: Liberation Day Fallout, Part IV – Prelude

 London, England.

-“Ladies, and gentlemen—the President of the United States!”
+“Ladies and gentlemen, the President of the United States!”

 ———Instantly!
 Lift the S&P, hit the 5-Year, hit Gold!——

 ——Holy Shi-HolySh—You have to be in this!
 This is huge!
 Lift the Spoos!
-Need to be in it! clickclickclick—— the price ladders are already screaming; max speed!——
+Need to be in it! clickclickclick—— the price ladders are screaming; max speed!——

 The Little Big Chart